 You will feel this stretch in both legs.
 As you lift and lower, you should feel an extra stretch on the leg that is being supported.

-If you are doing the modified version of this detailed above and you feel comfortable after a few reps, try to scoot your hips closer to the box, doorway or wall.
+If you are doing the modified version of this detailed above and you feel comfortable after a few reps, try to scoot your hips closer to the box, doorway, or wall.
 This will maximize the results of the stretch.

 Try to do 15 reps of this exercise on each leg.

 There are a number of hamstring exercises for warming up and cooling down.
-Adding these exercises into your exercise routine will help get you through the rigors of bowling multiple games a day, several times a week.
+Adding these exercises into your workout routine will help get you through the rigors of bowling multiple games a day, several times a week.